AgustinAmata/Repeattools/README.md

 - Box plots that compare the divergence distribution of a given TE across several species and groups.
 - Violin plots that compare the divergence distribution of all TEs in a certain [classification level](#classification-system-of-Repeattools)

+Repeattools is composed of three programs: RECollector, REPlotCounts, and REPlotDivergence.
+They are explained later in the document.

 ## Dependencies and installation
 ### Dependencies
 Dependencies for Repeattools are already specified in the [setup.py](./setup.py) of the repository.
 As a remainder: